nautiyaldeepak/image-processing/README.md

 - The `.gitlab-ci.yml` file is also not tested but will give you a general idea what it is suppose to do.
 - I tried to design and explain the architecture to the best of my abilities, if something is not clear we can surely have a discussion.
 - Terraform templates are functional, you can use the commands mentioned above to deploy/destroy the terraform resources.
+- I've kept the repo public.
+This was not mentioned in the assignment description.